'City in transition': New York vies to turn page on pandemic

 Summer music festivals like Lollapalooza are back on, the Indy 500 is bracing for more than 100,000 fans, and the federal government says fully vaccinated adults no longer need to wear masks.

-France is opening back up on Wednesday as well, with the Eiffel Tower, Parisian cafes and cinemas and the Louvre bringing back visitors for the first time in months.
+France opened back up on Wednesday as well, with the Eiffel Tower, Parisian cafes and cinemas and the Louvre bringing back visitors for the first time in months.

 In New York, Mayor Bill de Blasio has declared it the “summer of New York City.”

+The city's elected public advocate, Jumaane Williams, urged people to keep masking up, at least indoors.
+He noted that under half of residents are vaccinated citywide, and under a third in some neighborhoods.

+“We don’t want to put people who haven’t yet received the vaccine in a position where they could become stigmatized or pressured for not wearing a mask,” he said.

 There are other signs New York is regaining its bustle.
-Some 80,000 city employees returned to their offices at least part time this month, joining the many municipal workers whose jobs never were done remotely.
+Some 80,000 city employees returned to their offices at least part time this month; others already were working in person.

 Subway and commuter rail ridership is averaging about 40% of normal after plunging to 10% last spring, when the subway system began closing for several hours overnight for the first time in its more than 115-year history.